cjfuller/kargo/README.md

 After you initially set up your project and whenever you add a dependency, you should lock the dependencies with `kargo lock`.
-This will resolve all direct and transitive dependencies to consistent versions and write them to the `Kargo.lock` file.
-(You should commit `Kargo.lock` to version control unless you're building a library for other projects to consume.)
+This will resolve all direct and transitive dependencies to consistent versions and write them to the `Kargo.lock` file (as well as a `Kargo.test.lock` file for test-only dependencies.
+(You should commit both lock files to version control unless you're building a library for other projects to consume.)

-Once you've locked dependencies (and every time you re-lock them), run `kargo deps`, which will vendor the locked version of all dependencies into `.kargo/deps`.
-(If needed, you can put the jars in this directory on the classpath for your editor / IDE for completion and syntax highlighting.)
+Once you've locked dependencies (and every time you re-lock them), run `kargo deps`, which will vendor the locked version of all dependencies into `.kargo/deps` and `.kargo/test/deps`.
+(If needed, you can put the jars in these directories on the classpath for your editor / IDE for completion and syntax highlighting.)

 ## Command reference